godotengine/godot-docs/getting_started/step_by_step/scene_tree.rst

 The user program, or game, starts in the MainLoop.
 This class has a few methods, for initialization, idle (frame-synchronized callback), fixed (physics-synchronized callback), and input.
-Again, this is really low level and when making games in Godot, writing your own MainLoop does not even make sense.
+Again, this is low level and when making games in Godot, writing your own MainLoop seldom makes sense.

 SceneTree
 ---------